-Brooklyn's DUMBO (which stands for "Down Under Manhattan Bridge Overpass") is a once-industrial neighborhood turned trendy arty hot spot, has spectacular views of Manhattan and New York's beautiful bridges, including the Brooklyn Bridge.
-It's the first neighborhood in Brooklyn you'll find after walking the Brooklyn Bridge, making it a natural stop for most tourists.
-DUMBO is a unique combination of old warehouses, interesting shops and restaurants, and pricey high rise apartments.
-You can find art galleries and occasionally big neighborhood art shows here.
-And, DUMBO is home to the famous pizzeria Grimaldi's, as well as Jacques Torres chocolate shop, St. Ann's Warehouse (which hosts edgy theatrical performances) and numerous other arty venues.
-Here are ten things everyone should have on their list when they visit DUMBO.
+Brooklyn's DUMBO (which stands for "Down Under Manhattan Bridge Overpass") is a once-industrial neighborhood turned popular, artsy hot spot.
+It has spectacular views of Manhattan and New York's beautiful bridges, including the Brooklyn Bridge and it's the first neighborhood in Brooklyn you'll cross through after walking over the Brooklyn Bridge, making it a natural stop for most tourists.
+DUMBO is a unique combination of old warehouses, exciting shops and restaurants, and pricey high-rise apartments.
+But it's also home to the famous pizzeria, Grimaldi's, as well as Jacques Torres Chocolate Shop, St. Ann's Warehouse (which hosts edgy theatrical performances) and numerous other arty venues.
+Here are 10 things everyone should have on their list when they visit DUMBO.

 Edited by Alison Lowenstein

 Explore the Cobblestone Streets of DUMBO

 A walk around DUMBO streets is both charming and entertaining.
 You can fill an afternoon shopping at the many boutiques or stopping by a gallery.
 In the spring through the fall, the famed Brooklyn Flea is housed under the arches in DUMBO on Sundays.
 After you've picked up your vintage or artisanal wares and are inspired to make your own crafts, take a craft workshop at the Etsy Labs.
 Or stroll through the cobblestone streets and peruse the many shops in the area.